qiboteam/qibo/doc/source/benchmarks.rst

 We compare Qibo performance with other publicly available libraries for quantum circuit simulation.
 We provide results from different hardware configurations.
-The libraries used in the benchmarks are shown in the table bellow.
+The libraries used in the benchmarks are shown in the table below.

+[TODO: Add table with libraries]

 The default precision and hardware configuration is used for all libraries.
 Single-thread Qibo numbers were obtained using the `taskset` utility to restrict the number of threads.

-The sections that follow show the results for two different circuit types, the Quantum Fourier Transform and an example variational circuit.
+Results are presented for the following examples:

 .. toctree::
     :maxdepth: 1

     benchmarks/results/QFT.md
     benchmarks/results/VAR5.md
+    benchmarks/results/HARDWARE.md